raas-dev/configent/README.md

 ## 💣

-This repo is cloned to `$HOME/configent`, or pulled if it already exists there:
+This repo is cloned to `$HOME/configent` or pulled if already exists there:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/main/install.sh | sh